-With a development of firearms the heavy gendarme lance had been replaced with two pistols, and the armour of the gendarme rapidly lightened to give the horseman more mobility.
+With the development of firearms, the heavy gendarme lance was replaced by two pistols, and the armour of the gendarme rapidly lightened to give the horseman more mobility.

 After the sixteenth century

-Under Napoleon I, The Gendarmes d’élite de la Garde impériale (English: “élite gendarmes of the Imperial Guard”) was a gendarmerie unit formed in 1801 by Napoleon as part of the Consular Guard which became the Imperial Guard in 1804.
-In time of peace, their role was to protect official residences and palaces and to provide security to important political figures.
-In time of war, their role was to protect the Imperial headquarters, to escort prisoners and occasionally to enforce the law and limit civil disorder in conquered cities.
-The unit was renamed Gendarmes des chasses du roi during the First Bourbon Restoration but was disbanded in 1815 during the Second Restoration.
+Under Napoleon I, the Gendarmes d’Élite de la Garde Impériale (English: “Elite Gendarmes of the Imperial Guard”) were a gendarmerie unit formed in 1801 by Napoleon as part of the Consular Guard which became the Imperial Guard in 1804.
+In times of peace, their role was to protect official residences and palaces and to provide security to important political figures.
+In times of war, their role was to protect the Imperial headquarters, to escort prisoners, and occasionally to enforce the law and limit civil disorder in conquered cities.
+The unit was renamed Gendarmes des Chasses du Roi during the First Bourbon Restoration but was disbanded in 1815 during the Second Restoration.